cripplet/entangle-server/PROTOCOL.md

 Seek
 ----

 Adjust the client file pointer position accordingly.
+If resulting client offset is beyond the current client buffer, the server will send a `SYNC` packet.

 ### Request